-There are a lot of articles offering CV advice in the market, but after 18 years in the recruitment business and seeing thousands of CVs, I felt it was time to share my advice on how to make your CV stand out from the crowd.
+There are a lot of articles offering CV advice in the market, but since being in the recruitment business from 2000 and seeing thousands of CVs, I felt it was time to share my advice on how to make your CV stand out from the crowd.

 Simply put, it is made up of what I like to call the ‘Five I’s’:

 Introduce – who are you, how can I contact you?

 Impress – what do I need to know about you that will make me want to see you?

 Inform – back up your impressive experience with facts

 Interest – what makes you different to everyone else?

 Interview – make your CV secure that interview that you want

 Format – this really can make a difference